 If you have a medical condition that we should be aware of (including allergies to medicines), please inform the Assistant Dean/Registrar prior to your departure for Florence.
-You can always speak to the Interim Dean of Students or the Assistant Dean /Registrar about any personal problems you may be experiencing.
+You can always speak to the Dean or the Assistant Dean /Registrar about any personal problems you may be experiencing.
 Professional counselors who speak English can also be recommended.
 The US government provides a list of English speaking doctors and medical facilities in Florence.

 SACI keeps a list of English-speaking doctors in a wide range of specializations.